Skip to content

 Should I update my policy if I buy new items?

 Absolutely.
-It's very important to update your home contents insurance policy when you acquire new items to ensure your adequately covered.
+It's very important to update your home contents insurance policy when you buy or receive new items so you’re adequately covered, especially if we’re talking about big-ticket purchases, such as electronics, furniture, or jewellery.

 How often should I update my contents insurance policy?